Before making an application

 What can I apply for?

-Most of our grant schemes can support either capital (equipment) costs or activity costs.
-Many of our schemes can also provide organisational running costs and we always encourage groups to consider full cost recovery to cover overheads where they are running a specific project.
+Most of our grant schemes can support either activity costs or capital (equipment) costs.
+Many of our schemes can also provide a proportional contribution towards overheads / organisational running costs.
+We always encourage groups to consider full cost recovery to cover overheads where they are running a specific project.

 Any specific instructions or exclusions relating to an individual scheme will be detailed in the scheme guidance notes.